-As of the date of the Circular, there are no interlocks of the independent director nominees serving on the compensation or equivalent committee or board of directors of another reporting issuer which has any executive officer or director serving on the HRS Committee or Board of Directors of the Corporation.
-However, there are a number of interlocking relationships, namely: Messrs.
-Roosen and Burzynski whom both serve on the board of directors of Osisko Mining and Messrs.
-Burzynski and John whom both serve on the board of directors of O3 Mining Inc. The Board assessed the interlock and determined that there was no conflict or other concerns for the Corporation.
+As of the date of the Circular, there are no interlocks of the independent director nominees serving on the compensation or equivalent committee or board of directors of another reporting issuer which has any executive officer or director serving on the HR Committee or Board of Directors of the Corporation.
+However, there are a number of interlocking relationships, namely: Ms. Joanne Ferstman, Messrs.
+Roosen and Page whom serve on the board of directors of ODV.
+The Board and the Governance and Nomination Committee assessed the interlock and determined that there was no conflict or other concerns for the Corporation over the independence of these directors since ODV is a subsidiary and is not a competitor of the Corporation.